chrisdaaz/static-web-scholcomm/content/tutorials/static-site-generators.md

 ## Working with a Static Site Generator: Hugo

-**Task:** Download the [exercise files](https://github.com/chrisdaaz/static-web-scholcomm-exercise-files) and extract them to a directory you can easily access on your machine, such as your "Documents" folder.
+**Task:** Download the [exercise files](https://github.com/chrisdaaz/static-web-scholcomm-exercise-files) from GitHub.
+You can download the [zip file](https://github.com/chrisdaaz/static-web-scholcomm-exercise-files/archive/main.zip) and extract them to a directory you can easily access on your machine, such as your "Documents" folder.

+The exercise files contain the working directory for a Hugo project.
+After following these steps, you should be able to build and preview a functional website on your computer  with Hugo.

 - Open the Folder in VS Code
 - Open a Terminal in VS Code: Title menu > `Terminal` > `New Terminal`